filomar03/OOP-prolog-extension/README.md

   - Usage: Defines a class with a unique name (`Cname`) having specified parent classes (`Parents`) and class parts (`Parts`), then asserts the class information into the database.
   - Note:
     - The class name `Cname` must be unique.
+    - Fields with unspecified types are set to `atom`.
-    - Inheritance occurs by exploring the parents tree by depth.
+    - Inheritance system traverse parents tree by depth.
+    - When fields/methods with same name/signature are defined multiple times in the same class, only the first occurrence will be considered.
+    - When inheriting a field, type must be the same or a subtype

 - `def_class/2`:
   - Parameters: `Class` (class name), `Parents` (list of parent classes).
-  - Usage: A shorthand for defining a class without specifying any fields or methods initially.
+  - Usage: A shorthand for defining a class without specifying any fields or methods.

 - `is_class/1`:
   - Parameters: `Cname` (class name).